• It's time to cast your vote in the June 2025 Turning Challenge. (click here for details)

 For manual chainsaw sharpening, has anyone compared the Stihl 2-in-1 (https://www.stihlusa.com/products/chain-saws/accessories/2in1file/) to any of the roller-style file guides like the Husqvarna X-Cut SP33G File Kit (https://www.husqvarna.com/us/filing-equipment/file-kits/)?

 I have not made the comparison about which you ask, but I have found the Stihl 2-in-1 to be a very good sharpening tool.
 I have used hand-held files, files stuck in flat carriers, and the Glanville (?sp) jig, and the Stihl tool is better than any of them.
-However, if I have one that has kissed some asphalt, I take it to the shop where they use a grinder such as Darryl and Kevin have mentioned.
+However, if I have a chain that has kissed some asphalt, I take it to the shop where they use a grinder such as Darryl and Kevin have mentioned.

 Back